osrf/gazebo_tutorials/ros_installing/tutorial.md

 sudo apt-get install ros-melodic-gazebo-ros-pkgs ros-melodic-gazebo-ros-control
 ~~~

-If this installation method ends successfully for you, jump to the Testing Gazebo with ROS Integration section below.
+If this installation method ends successfully for you, jump to the Testing Gazebo-classic with ROS Integration section below.

 #### Setup A Catkin Workspace